GoogleChromeLabs/preload-webpack-plugin/README.md

 Pre-requisites
 --------------
-This module requires Node 4.0.0 and onwards in order to function.
+This module requires Webpack 2.2.0 and above.
 It also requires that you're using [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin) in your Webpack project.

 Installation